Skip to main content

 HNT serves the needs of the two primary parties in the Helium Ecosystem:

 1. Hotspot Hosts and Operators.
-Hosts are rewarded in network tokens like IOT or MOBILE while deploying and maintaining network coverage.
-These network tokens are redeemable for HNT.
+Hosts are rewarded in HNT network tokens while deploying and maintaining network coverage.
+Operators, and some network mappers are also rewarded in HNT.

-2. Enterprises and Developers use the Helium Network to connect devices and build IoT applications.
-Data Credits, which are a $USD-pegged utility token derived from HNT in a burn transaction, are used to pay transaction fees for wireless data transmissions on the Network.
+2. Enterprises and Developers use the Helium Network to connect devices and build Network applications.
+Data Credits, which are a $USD-pegged utility token derived from HNT, are used to pay transaction fees for wireless data transmissions on the Network.

 HNT Token Economic Concepts